Jailed as a spy, freed British grad student warns of UAE repression

 Gulf countries, including the United Arab Emirates, have provided more than two billion dollars in funding to American universities between 2012 to June 2018, according to U.S. Education Department data, first reported in the Financial Times.
 The UAE ranked third among the Gulf states, donating $213 million.

-Hedges' experience should serve prompt U.S. universities to reconsider the effect of UAE money on scholarly work and academic independence, said Varsha Koduvayur, an analyst with the Federation for Defense of Democracies, a conservative think tank.
+Hedges' experience should prompt U.S. universities to reconsider the effect of UAE money on scholarly work and academic independence, said Varsha Koduvayur, an analyst with the Foundation for Defense of Democracies, a conservative think tank.

 "I think in the wake of the Hedges case, they are going to need to think through whether they are enabling UAE donations to set their own research agendas," she said.